 The trustees' policy is to operate on the basis of being able to continue to generate sufficient income to use towards meeting their charitable objects and to accord with their principal aims.
 The trustees are of the opinion that the charity's funds remain sufficient to enable them to continue this ongoing objective.

-The charity has sufficient, but not excessive, funds to maintain its current level of charitable distributions.
+The charity has sufficient, but not excessive, funds to maintain its current level of proposed charitable distributions.
+It is the trustees intention to wind up the charity within the next two years.